 - --http_port: Port number for the Yorc HTTP REST API.
 If omitted or set to '0' then the default port number is used, any positive integer will be used as it, and finally any negative value will let use a random port. - --keep_operation_remote_path: If set to true, do not delete temporary artifacts on provisioned Compute at the end of deployment (false by default for deployment temporary artifacts cleanup). - --key_file: File path to a PEM-encoded private key.
 The key is used to enable SSL for the Yorc HTTP REST API.
 This must be provided along with cert_file.
 If one of key_file or cert_file is not provided then SSL is disabled. - --cert_file: File path to a PEM-encoded certificate.
 The certificate is used to enable SSL for the Yorc HTTP REST API.
 This must be provided along with key_file.
 If one of key_file or cert_file is not provided then SSL is disabled. - --ca_file: If set to true, enable TLS certificate checking.
 Must be provided with cert_file; key_file and ca_file.
 Disabled by default. - --ssl_verify: If set to true, enable TLS certificate checking for clients of the Yorc's API.
 Must be provided with cert_file; key_file and ca_file.
 Disabled by default. - --plugins_directory: The name of the plugins directory of the Yorc server.
-The default is to use a directory named plugins in the current directory. - --locations_file_path: File path to locations configuration.
-This configuration is taken in account for the first time the server starts. - --resources_prefix: Specify a prefix that will be used for names when creating resources such as Compute instances or volumes.
-Defaults to yorc-. - --tasks_dispatcher_long_polling_wait_time: Wait time (Golang duration format) when long polling for executions tasks to dispatch to workers.
-If not set the default value of 1m will be used. - --tasks_dispatcher_lock_wait_time: Wait time (Golang duration format) for acquiring a lock for an execution task.
-If not set the default value of 50ms will be used. - --tasks_dispatcher_metrics_refresh_time: Refresh time (Golang duration format) for the tasks dispatcher metrics.
-If not set the default value of 5m will be used. - --workers_number: Yorc instances use a pool of workers to handle deployment tasks.
+The default is to use a directory named plugins in the current directory. - --resources_prefix: Specify a prefix that will be used for names when creating resources such as Compute instances or volumes.
+Defaults to yorc-. - --workers_number: Yorc instances use a pool of workers to handle deployment tasks.
 This option defines the size of this pool.
 If not set the default value of 30 will be used. - --working_directory or -w: Specify an alternative working directory for Yorc.
 The default is to use a directory named work in the current directory. - --server_id: Specify the server ID used to identify the server node in a cluster.
 The default is the hostname. - --disable_ssh_agent: Allow disabling ssh-agent use for SSH authentication on provisioned computes.
 Default is false.
-If true, compute credentials must provide a path to a private key file instead of key content. - --concurrency_limit_for_upgrades: Limit of concurrency used in Upgrade processes.
-If not set the default value of 1000 will be used. - --ssh_connection_timeout: Timeout to establish SSH connection from Yorc SSH client, especially used for Slurm and HostsPool locations.
-If not set the default value of 10 s will be used. - --ssh_connection_retry_backoff: Backoff duration before retrying an ssh connection.
-This may be superseded by a location attribute if supported. (default 1s) - --ssh_connection_max_retries: Maximum number of retries (attempts are retries + 1) before giving-up to connect.
-This may be superseded by a location attribute if supported. (default 3)
+If true, compute credentials must provide a path to a private key file instead of key content.